Freedom of the Press and News/Media Literacy

 - AP Government and Politics Unit 5.13: Changing Media

-Topic 7 explores the role of people and the press in 21st century America in today's digital age.
+Topic 7 explores the role of the press in 21st century America's digital age.

 The press is a broad term, referring to the people (reporters, photographers, commentators, editorial writers and behind-the-scenes workers in media organizations) that bring us the news.
-The press is the Fourth Estate or the Fourth Branch of government in our democracy because it reports openly and fairly on what is happening in the community, the nation and the world.
+It is known as the Fourth Estate or the Fourth Branch of government in our democracy because it reports openly and fairly on what is happening in the community, the nation and the world.
 The news is everything of importance that happens when we are not physically present to see it for ourselves.

 As members of a democratic system of government, we rely on the people of the press to report the news about what happens in our neighborhood, city or town, state, nation, and world and help us make sense of what it means for our lives.
 Only when there is clear and unbiased information available from the press can people make decisions about what public policies and governmental actions they want to support or oppose.